Catalina Classic Race is a Mental Challenge

 After leaving the R10 buoy with Kevin I felt like the sun beating on my wetsuit and the wind seemed like it was going to be at our backs for the rest of the race.
 I was getting too warm in the wetsuit and was more worried about dehydrating as I was sweating profusely and losing a lot of water.
 Kevin Kody who was a Catalina Classic veteran for the 12th time explained to me that he had only had two water bottles in the last 5 hours.
 What was I doing wrong if I had 5 water bottles?
 Was I drinking too much?
 I was now warm enough that I had to take the wetsuit and booties off and finish the race comfortably on the board.
 Unrestricted in the heavy think wetsuit.

 For about a sixth time during the race, I had to stop and make a change that I was wearing.
 This time I took the wetsuit and booties completely off.
 By now I think I wasted about thirty minutes changing and figuring out the most comfortable thing to wear and just complete the race.
-I was no longer focused on racing and just enjoying the company and complete the thirty-two-mile adventure.
+I was no longer focused on racing but just enjoying the company and completing the thirty-two-mile adventure.
 Taking the wetsuit off rejuvenated my spirits and it seemed like a whole new race.
 I was able to spend a more comfortable time on my knees which is essential to going fast and staying warm.
-However, I would soon realize the sun was beating down on my bare skin that had no sunscreen on anymore.
+However, I soon realized the sun was beating down on my bare skin I had no sunscreen on anymore.
 I was frying in the hot sun reflecting off of the water.

 One thing veterans tell you during training is to never look at the Redondo Beach power plant mural or the marina jetty because it will seem like it never gets any closer as you paddle north to Manhattan Beach.
 However, the clouds were gone and visibility was great to see the smokestacks of El Segundo and the red roof of the Manhattan Beach Pier.
 The eight miles from the R10 buoy to the Manhattan Beach pier were extremely fast and it went by like a flash.
 All I could think about was my wife and kids on the beach anxiously waiting to see me.
 I had been waiting three years to do the race and I was finally about to accomplish a goal that I had feared for so long.